xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 | Prefix independent convergence on attachment circuit (AC) failure not possible | BGP-EVPN provides prefix independent convergence on attachment circuit failure |
 | Only 2-way redundancy is practical (due to requirement of inter-chassis link) | N-way redundancy is possible. |

-Note: NCS 5500 platform supports only BGP-EVPN based multi-homing
+Note: NCS 5500 platform supports only BGP-EVPN based multi-homing with 2-way redundancy.

 ## Reference Topology